-Winners and losers from Jeremy Hunt’s Autumn Budget 2023
+Winners and losers from Jeremy Hunt’s autumn Budget 2023

 Self-employed

-The chancellor has abolished class 2 national insurance contributions for the self-employed.
+The chancellor has abolished class 2 national insurance contributions – paid by self-employed people earning more than £12,570 – from April.
 It will save the average self-employed worker £192 a year.

-The chancellor also cut the class 4 national insurance contributions from 9 per cent to 8 per cent.
+The chancellor also cut the class 4 national insurance contributions – paid on profits between £12,570 and £50,270 – from 9 per cent to 8 per cent.
 Taken together, the moves will save self-employed people an average of £350 a year.

 Pubs and other small businesses